 While healthy living can help prevent risk factor conditions associated with Alzheimer’s disease, certain aspects on their own can also reduce the risk of AD itself.
 Here are some powerful places to start:

 Keep moving.
 Numerous studies suggest that staying active may reduce the risk of AD, likely by increasing blood flow to the brain and improving the brain’s use of oxygen and glucose, as well as building denser blood vessels in the brain.

 Follow a Mediterranean diet.
 That means lean protein with little, if any, red meat, lots of fruits and vegetables, whole grains, olive oil as the primary fat and a little wine (with your doctor’s OK).
-Studies have found this type of diet could reduce the risk of AD regardless of how physically active you are or if you have any cardiovascular problems.
+Studies have found this type of diet might reduce the risk of AD regardless of how physically active you are or if you have any cardiovascular problems.

 Challenge your brain.
 Studies have found that people who remain intellectually active are less likely to develop dementia, as are those who remain socially engaged.
 Activities to consider include taking classes just for the stimulation, learning a new language, reading challenging books and learning to play a musical instrument.

 Protect your head.
-Another risk factor for AD is traumatic brain injury (TBI), such as repeated concussions.
+Another risk factor for AD is traumatic brain injury (TBI), especially repeated concussions.
 You can reduce your risk of TBI by wearing a seat belt when you drive or are in any motor vehicle and wearing a helmet when you engage in several activities: riding a bike, a horse or any motorized device (such as a motorcycle or snowmobile); using in-line skates or a skateboard; playing contact sports, like football or ice hockey (including when batting or running the bases in baseball or softball); and skiing or snowboarding.